 Here his skill relates to his public speaking abilities.
 Jeff has honed those over the years in conference talks, on panels, in podcasts, and in speaking with students and stakeholders throughout the years at Turing.

 His knowledge can often be summed up by his “big ideas” (his words).
 He is a prolific reader, especially around topics of organizational leadership and best practices for schools and organizations interested in social change.
 He creates connections between these ideas in his blog posts and speeches.

 Now that brings us to his talent, which in this context relates to his ability to engage and connect with others.
 He’s a connector and educator.

 Combining these 3 things leads us to the strength known as Inspirational Leadership, which is defined as the ability to uplift, enliven, fill, and empower people with a compelling vision.
 As the founder of several programs, Jeff has cultivated and used this strength to not only further his vision but get others involved in executing it as well.

 Let’s look at another strength.
-A common strength that comes up for students in the Pairin assessment is Persistence, which is defined as the drive to firmly continue in a course of action, despite difficulties, opposition, or warning; stubborn determination.
-Pairin loves to nickname its strengths with fun names, and its reports refer to this one as “Tugboat.”
-What does it look like in practice to be a tugboat?
+A common strength that students have is Persistence, which is defined as the drive to firmly continue in a course of action, despite difficulties, opposition, or warning; stubborn determination.
+What does this look like in practice?